 Stop at a call box by the property’s wrought iron gate, check in, and you’ll be swept through a dense hardwood forest on a tree-line lane leading to a small reception house.
 Along the way, you might see one of three fishing ponds and streams that are sprinkled throughout the landscape, along with several luxury cabins.

-Other rooms are plush as well, with furniture, pictures and knick-knacks that hark back to the Dorn family’s life here.
+Other rooms are plush as well.
+Furniture, pictures and knick-knacks hark back to the Dorn family’s life here.
 There are twelve chambers and cottages on the property, each with its own personality.

 Staff at Glendorn know how to coddle guests.
-Turn down service is among the best I’ve experienced: rose pedals, chocolates and a personalized note on the bed.
+Turn down service is among the best I’ve experienced.
+Romantics can expect rose pedals, chocolates and a personalized note on the bed.
 It’s a delightful way to return to the room after an exceptional dinner.

 You can take a hot, made to order breakfast (included in the room) in your cottage or in the Main House enclosed patio.

-Chefs will prepare a picnic or “backpack” lunch, generally a sandwich, chips and signature chocolate chip cookie, because chances are you will be hiking, biking, fishing or hunting during the noon hour.
+Chefs will prepare a picnic or “backpack” lunch.
+These generally consist of a sandwich, chips and signature chocolate chip cookie.
+All because you will most likely be hiking, biking, fishing or hunting during the noon hour.

 A Bounty of Amenities